thanpolas/toddmotto.github.io/_posts/2014-06-02-understanding-javascript-types-and-reliable-type-checking.md

 Here we declare the `Object.prototype`, where we can access the `toString` method.
 From here I can change it's context using `.call()` and pass in anything I want.
 Underneath this does some crazy stuff and returns me a _true_ type of the Object inside square brackets `[object #####]`.

-Which means if we run out test again using all JS types:
+Which means if we run our test again using all JS types:

 {% highlight javascript %}
 Object.prototype.toString.call([]); // [object Array]